gesape/AutoStatsQ/README.md

 - optional: synth. and real PSDs
 - optional: plots showing fit through PSD ratios

+Timing test:
+- yaml file with median, mean and standard deviation of obtained timing errors
+- csv table of results obtained from all stations and all events
+- overview plot of all results and matrices showing time shifts obtained from cross-correlation

 Small intro to the timing error test:
 -------------------------------------